Luce Scholars Program

 - Candidates need not presently be on campus or formally affiliated with the nominating institution.
 They may be selected from graduating seniors, graduate or professional students currently at the nominating institution, from recent alumni, or others the nominating institution deems appropriate.

 - Candidates however may have taken Asian language or Asia-focused courses on a U.S. campus (without majoring in Asian Studies).
-They may have spent up to a total of twelve weeks, or have participated in a university-organized summer program, in one or more countries where Luce Scholars are placed.

 - To be successful, candidates must demonstrate an outstanding capacity for leadership, have a record of high achievement, and have mature and clearly defined career interests with evidence of potential for professional accomplishments.
 All fields will be considered.